Firkraag/async-udemy-dl/README.md

   -v, --version     Shows the version.

 Authentication:
-  -k , --cookies    Cookies to authenticate with.
+  -k , --cookies cookies_file    Cookies to authenticate with.

 Advance:
+  -d, --debug       output debug info to screen
   -o , --output     Download to specific directory, if not specified, download to current directory.
   -c , --chapter    Download specific chapter from course.
   -l , --lecture    Download specific lecture from chapter(s).